 - 40 years = EUR 3515.76

-Of course, if you start as an AD 5, your final basic salary would actually be higher as you would advance through the steps of the pay scale.
+Of course, if you start as an AD 5, your final basic salary would actually be higher as you would advance through the steps of the pay scale every two years.
 The above calculation is meant to just be an illustration of the principle.

 Can I retire early?
 What are the consequences?